zarmory/http-noah/README.rst

       with SyncHTTPClient("localhost", 8080) as client:
           pet: Pet = client.get("/pets/1", response_type=Pet)

-Let's have a closer looks on what happened here:
+Let's have a closer looks at what happened here:

 * We provided only ``host`` and ``port`` with ``api_base`` defaulting to ``/api/v1`` so that we don't have to prepend it to every URL in our call
-* We ask http_noah to covert API response to instance of the desired type (or raise otherwise)
+* We ask http_noah to convert API response to an instance of the desired type (or raise otherwise)
-* We used a context manager to make sure everything will be cleaned up in a timely manner.
+* We used a context manager to make sure everything will be cleaned up promptly.
-  In a more complex code you may consider a kind of a life-cycle manager e.g. like in my demo Hanuka project (`source <https://github.com/haizaar/hanuka/blob/master/hanuka/main.py#L36>`_)
+  In a more complex code, you may consider a kind of a life-cycle manager e.g. like in my demo Hanuka project (`source <https://github.com/haizaar/hanuka/blob/master/hanuka/main.py#L36>`_)

 Async example is pretty much the same: